nimblehq/elixir-templates/README.md

 mix phx.new awesome_project --no-html --no-webpack
 ```

-- *Custom project variant* allow us to modify the app name or module name.
+- *Custom project variant* allows us to modify the app name or module name.

 ```bash
 # Use CustomModuleName